Maternal Fetal Medicine Program

 Added Reassurance

-Women who have obstetrical risk factors due to age, family history, or previous medical concerns have access to a Mass General maternal fetal medicine specialist at Cooley Dickinson Hospital in Northampton.
+People with obstetrical risk factors due to age, family history, or previous medical concerns have access to a Mass General maternal fetal medicine specialist at Cooley Dickinson Hospital in Northampton.

-Maternal fetal medicine specialists also act as liaisons between Mass General’s and Cooley Dickinson’s obstetrical departments.
+Maternal fetal medicine specialists also act as liaisons between Mass General’s and Cooley Dickinson’s obstetrics departments.
 As a leader in diagnostic ultrasound, Mass General was among New England’s first hospitals to offer first-trimester screening for Down syndrome and other chromosomal abnormalities.

 About Our Specialists

-Sarah N. Bernstein, MD also specializes in Maternal Fetal Medicine at the Massachusetts General Hospital Department of Obstetrics & Gynecology.
 She has expertise in obstetric ultrasound, diabetes in pregnancy, virtual visits, prenatal testing and diagnosis, and substance use disorders in pregnancy.
 She earned her medical degree at the Tel Aviv University Sackler School of Medicine, performed her residency at St. Luke’s Roosevelt Hospital in New York City, and completed a fellowship at Magee Womens Hospital at the University of Pittsburgh Medical Center.

 I See You

 If you are pregnant and want to learn more about the benefits of ultrasound imaging, you can consult your physician, nurse practitioner or midwife about your specific needs.
-You can also visit our Childbirth Center, Women’s Health and Midwifery Care pages for more information on pregnancy and ultrasound imaging.

 Ultrasound image of baby in womb, Cooley Dickinson Hospital, 30 Locust Street, Northampton, MA 01060.